 After being granted rights by King Charles II, The East India Company began minting their own coinage for Bombay.
 They competed with over a dozen regional mints throughout India, despite not being a government agency.

 The East India Company ultimately gobbled up the competition and became the sole issuer of currency throughout India.
-East India coins are extremely rare highly collectible.
-The gold Mohur, Rupiya, and the Pagoda were among the most popular coins used.
+East India coins are extremely rare and highly collectible.
+The gold Mohur, Rupiya, and the Pagoda are among the most popular coins.

 St. Helena played a vital role in the success of The East India Company.
 Its remote location in the south pacific was a vital port of call.
 Ships would stop there on the return leg of their voyages to replenish supplies, water and provisions.

 In 1657, Oliver Cromwell granted The East India Company a charter to govern the island of St Helena.
-Shortly after colonizing the island, the East India Company secured the rights to Mint legal tender coins in 1659.
+Shortly after colonizing the island, the East India Company secured the rights to Mint legal tender coins.

 Nearly 300 years later, the partnership between the East India Company and the issuing authority of St. Helena has been revived.
 In 2016, the East India Company released a Silver Bicentenary Guinea Proof coin commemorating the coins 200 year anniversary.

 Today the East India Company produces several collections including some of the most highly sought after coins under the issuance of St Helena.
 Their most prominent series are the Goddesses, the Trade dollars, and the iconic Una & the Lion..
-Click here to view our selection of The East India Company– Saint Helena coins.
+Click here to view our selection of coins from the East India Company.